Karwendel Nature Reserve

 In the Hall Valley, there are seven climbing gardens with different levels of difficulty available, offering climbing facilities for families and experts.
 The Hall Valley is situated just a couple of kilometres northeast of Innsbruck and is both ruggedly picturesque and steeped in history.
 At one time, this was a salt-mining area, bringing fame and fortune in medieval times to Innsbruck's neighbouring town, Hall.
 The entrance to the Hall Valley is located a good way out of the town, reachable from Innsbruck on the bus to Absam/Eichat.

 Wild, natural and unspoilt; these attributes make Karwendel great.
 Rare plants and animals are dependent on the sensitive equilibrium here and many different conservation projects exist to maintain this balance.
 The white-backed woodpecker, the European bullhead, the common sandpiper and the golden eagle are just some of the reserve's important inhabitants.
 The 'king of the skies' can even be seen relatively often in the area, and 14 breeding pairs are at home in the nature reserve.
 Nature-watch tours introduce our visitors to this special habitat.

 Offers and promotions

 Discover the nature reserve with a variety of offers, workshops and guided tours!
 Our tour guides will take you on a trip through this wonderful alpine treasure and photography workshops will show you how to take the best holiday snaps, ensuring a long-lasting memory of your visit.
-Every week, there is a nature walk covering different topics, and these even occur daily between 7th March and 31st October.
+Every week, there is a nature walk covering different topics.
 A ranger will take you on a pleasurable two-hour walk and show you some of the park's beautiful spots while explaining all about his work.